Winfid/Dotfiles/README.md

 ### Fedora is Recommended

 All packages are available. swaync requires a COPR repo which the script enables automatically.
 Everything else installs from official Fedora repositories.
-Already-installed packages are also skipped.
+Already installed packages are also skipped.

+'* = kinda...'

-### Debian / Ubuntu is *Supported*
+### Debian / Ubuntu is *Supported* *

 Most packages install cleanly.
 A few version notes: